Memory-Augmented Potential Field Theory: A Framework for Adaptive Control in Non-Convex Domains: Introduction

 Traditional stochastic optimal controllers lack memory—operating solely on current states without learning from past trajectories.
 This design means controllers might repeatedly fall into the same suboptimal regions, failing to extract experience from previous "failures."
 In contrast, advanced cognitive systems (like humans) dynamically adjust decision strategies based on prior experience when exploring complex environments.

 This paper addresses a fundamental question: \textbf{How can we integrate "memory" mechanisms into stochastic optimal control frameworks, enabling controllers to automatically learn state space topological features from historical trajectories and adjust optimization strategies accordingly?} We introduce Memory-Augmented Potential Field Theory, integrating historical state experience into stochastic optimal control through dynamic potential fields that automatically identify and encode topological features of the state space during execution.
 These fields act as correction terms to reshape the value function landscape, enabling adaptive navigation of non-convex optimization problems.
-Our framework provides: 1) automatic detection and encoding of problematic regions like local minima and low-gradient areas, 2) dynamic reshaping of value functions for efficient escape from suboptimal attractors, 3) theoretical guarantees for convergence to global optima, and 4) significant performance improvements in complex control tasks without requiring extensive offline training.
+We provide a theoretical analysis showing that, under standard assumptions, memory-augmented potential fields admit (i) high-probability escape from local minima, (ii) asymptotic convergence guarantees, and (iii) low additional computational overhead.
+Our framework provides: 1) automatic detection and encoding of problematic regions like local minima and low-gradient areas, 2) dynamic reshaping of value functions for efficient escape from suboptimal attractors, 3) convergence to a neighborhood of the global optimum with high probability under stated assumptions, and 4) significant performance improvements in complex control tasks without requiring extensive offline training.

 Our approach uniquely integrates memory mechanisms with dynamical systems theory and stochastic optimal control, analyzing memory's impact on non-convex optimization topologically.
-Beyond simply storing experiences, our method automatically identifies key state space features and dynamically reshapes value function landscapes, enabling "meta-optimization" capabilities.
-The code has been anonymized and is available at \url{https://anonymous.4open.science/r/MA_MPPI-6555}.
+Beyond simply storing experiences, our method automatically identifies key state space features and dynamically reshapes value function landscapes, enabling "meta-optimization" capabilities under fixed-budget online control settings where each method receives the same number of environment interactions.
+The code has been anonymized and is available at \url{https://github.com/ContinuumCoder/MAPFT_MPPI}.